 - b.
 Fellows and Trainees.
-Fellows and Trainees with waiver-generating appointments are required to maintain a full course load each term of registration unless a reduced course load has been approved by the Graduate College Fellowship Office.
-This applies whether or not a student holds a concurrent assistantship.
-Fellows who are international students must also have a reduced course load approved by International Student and Scholar Services.
-See Registration for Fellows for details. - c.
+Fellows and Trainees with waiver-generating appointments are required to register during each semester of the appointment. - c.
 Assistants.
 Assistants with waiver-generating appointments are considered by the Graduate College to be enrolled full-time when they meet the requirements as follows: - i.
 Fall and/or spring term appointments: a minimum of 8 hours; individual programs may set higher requirements. - ii.
-Summer term appointment: a minimum of 4 hours for at least the eight week portion of the summer term (enrollment during the four-week portion of the summer term will not qualify as full-time registration) [Please note that the University does not require summer registration to be eligible to hold a summer assistantship. - d.
+Summer term appointment: a minimum of 4 hours for at least the eight week portion of the summer term (enrollment during the four-week portion of the summer term will not qualify as full-time registration) [Please note that the University does not require summer registration to be eligible to hold a summer assistantship.

+- d.
 Students without appointments.
 Students without waiver-generating appointments are considered by the Graduate College to be enrolled full-time when they meet the requirements as follows: - i.
 Fall and spring terms: a minimum of 12 hours - ii.
-Summer term: a minimum of 6 hours for at least the eight week portion of the summer term (enrollment in only the four-week portion of the summer term will not qualify as full-time registration) - e.
+Summer term: a minimum of 6 hours for at least the eight week portion of the summer term (enrollment in only the four-week portion of the summer term will not qualify as full-time registration)

+e.
 For all students.